 Why Training Is Important

-Many business leaders go with the assumption that working on their team's psychology will solve problems.
+their team's psychology will solve problems.
 To an extent, that is true.
-But that's a small extent.

 However, what if you have somebody who hasn't the experience, joins your team for the first time and the approach you use on your current members is the same as you use on your rookie?
 Does that produce results?